 YWCA Canberra’s qualified team of trainers and assessors deliver accredited courses and short workshops for individuals, government agencies, schools, private businesses and community organisations.

-We deliver nationally accredited courses through our Registered Training Organisation (RTO National Number 1373) in early childhood and school age education and care, women’s leadership, and business administration.
+We deliver nationally accredited courses through our Registered Training Organisation (RTO National Number 1373) in early childhood and school age education and care, and women’s leadership.

 We also deliver non-accredited training in preventing and managing violence against women, women’s leadership, diversity and inclusion, and gender equality.